niroshan/niroshan/README.md

 - 🔭 I’m currently working on GitHub Advanced Security
 - 👯 I’m looking to collaborate on ideas to drive Application Security innovation forwards
-- 💬 Ask me about Functioal Safety, Safety Critical Systems and Application Security
+- 💬 Ask me about Functional Safety, Safety Critical Systems and Application Security
 - 😄 Pronouns: no preference